Recording & Clearing Checks

 Enter in the check details

-How to Clear a Check on a Bill or Invoice
+How to Clear a Payment on a Bill or Invoice

-To clear a check on a bill or invoice:
+To clear a check or expected payment on a bill or invoice:

 Navigate to Bills or Invoices